image credit: flickr marmet544

 3: Be Project Manager not Boss:

-We know what a Project Manager is and how great Project Manager’s drive their teams, right.
-I won’t go into details about the characteristics of great project manager’s but will mention some:
+I won’t go into details about the characteristics of a great project manager, but will mention some:

-- Facilitate the team by providing all necessary documentation, templates, any additional resources that could help achieve their targets effectively and efficiently.
+• Facilitate the team by providing all necessary documentation, templates, any additional resources that could help achieve their targets effectively and efficiently.

-- Help team advance their knowledge and understanding by giving them equal opportunities and related trainings to not only achieve success in project but for their future endeavors.
+• Help team advance their knowledge and understanding by giving them equal opportunities and related training’s to not only achieve success in project but for their future endeavors.

 4: Get Team involved: